 Tango de Manchachicoj

 Manchachicoj is a figure from northwestern Argentine folklore.
-The son of a demon and a witch, he is described as being small and deformed yet strangely elegant and seductive.
-This piece tries to paint a scene of the titular creature scampering through the night, causing mischief, and trying to win the hearts of humans.
-The time signature is a "deformed" 4/4 + 3/4 instead of the traditional tango 2/4 or 4/4.
-Much of the piece is a passacaglia in which the viola and cello repeat Manchachicoj's motif while the violins play the part of the pursuer and the unfortunate pursued.
+The son of a demon and a witch, he is described as small and goblin-like yet strangely elegant and seductive.
+This piece imagines this creature scampering through the night, causing mischief, and trying to win the hearts of humans.
+The time signature is a lopsided 4/4 + 3/4 instead of the traditional tango 2/4 or 4/4.
+Much of the piece is functions like a passacaglia in which the viola and cello repeat Manchachicoj's motif while the violins chase each other about.

 Tango was recorded at the Interlochen Public Radio Station by Tiffany Chang and Christophe Koenig, violins, Mikel Rollet, viola, and Bence Temesvári, cello.

 The piece was premiered in concert by the Gabriel Chamber Ensemble, December 2016, Schuylkill Haven, PA.